citysciencelab/cosi-prototype/README.md

-# CoSI – Cockpit Soziale Infrastrukturen
+# CoSI – Cockpit for Social Infrastructure

 ![Alt Text](https://drive.google.com/uc?export=view&id=1ABGo_bBoE5uny4XcFliBhZcMwl8oUy8z)

-This protoype was developed in 2019 by the CityScienceLab as a proof of concept.
+The CoSI protoype was developed in 2019 by the CityScienceLab as a proof of concept.
-It is a sophisticated web-GIS application or planning support system for urban planners.
+The prototype is a sophisticated web-GIS application currently evolving towards a planning support system for social infrastrcuture planners.
-This prototype has been adapted and is now based on the Masterportal (Hamburg's Urban Data Platform Web-Gis) code.
+The prototype has been adapted to work in the [Urban Data Platform](http://www.urbandataplatform.hamburg/) environment and is now based on the [Masterportal](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src) (Hamburg's Urban Data Platform Web-Gis) code.
 The most recent version can be found here: https://github.com/citysciencelab/cosi

-Publications about CoSI:
+CoSI Publications :
 https://www.researchgate.net/publication/344340813_Cockpit_Social_Infrastructure_-_Developing_a_planning_support_system_in_Hamburg
 International Journal of E-Planning Research (IJEPR): currently in review

-The tool is also mentioned in the Digital Strategy for Hamburg: https://www.hamburg.de/contentblob/14924946/e80007b350f1abdc455cfaea7e8cd76c/data/download-digitalstrategie-englisch.pdf
+CoSI is also mentioned in the 'Digital Strategy for Hamburg': https://www.hamburg.de/contentblob/14924946/e80007b350f1abdc455cfaea7e8cd76c/data/download-digitalstrategie-englisch.pdf

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.